-What is it with me!
-What is it with me!
-He came again and said that an hour has passed, and I have written only these four lines.
+What’s with me?!
+What’s with me?!
+He came again and said that an hour had passed, and I have written only these four lines.
 But I still need to explain to you why you must not put people to death—must not—must not.

 You have mangled my mind.
 Where does this bent of yours for crucification come from—you have crucified my thought.
 Wow, Werner, you don’t have a head, you’ve got a drum.
 They have crucified my thought, stretched it over a drum, and are striking it with their fists: boom-boom-boom!

 Man, you’re a great clown.
 You take the brains of someone near to you, stretch them, like hide, across a drum, and strike it with fists: boom!—boom!—boom!